namdeirf/OTM-DE/readme.md

-OTM-DE is in maintenance model.
+OTM-DE is in maintenance mode.
 Please see OTM-DEX for the current model development enviroment (DEX). https://github.com/OpenTravel/OTM-DE-Utilities/tree/master/otm-dex